OIRNOIR/LocalFortress/README.md

+# This extension has been DISCONTINUED because uBlock Origin's "Privacy/Block Outsider Intrusion into LAN" rule is much more effective.
+You should switch to that.

 # LocalFortress

 This extension blocks requests to localhost from websites that are not running on localhost.
 You can whitelist individual sites to be exempt from this.